salmahasan1/BMES547/README.md

 ## Installation Instructions
 To ensure smooth execution of the project code, ensure the following dependencies installed:

--import matplotlib.pyplot as plt

--import seaborn as sns
-import numpy as np
-import pandas as pd
+-import matplotlib.pyplot as plt, import seaborn as sns, import numpy as np, import pandas as pd

-from sklearn.preprocessing import StandardScaler from sklearn.decomposition import PCA from sklearn.model_selection import cross_val_score
+-from sklearn.preprocessing import StandardScaler, from sklearn.decomposition import PCA, from sklearn.model_selection import cross_val_score, from sklearn.ensemble import RandomForestClassifier, from sklearn.linear_model import LinearRegression

-from sklearn.ensemble import RandomForestClassifier from sklearn.linear_model import LinearRegression import statsmodels.api as sm
+-import statsmodels.api as sm

 Additionally, utilize the 'bmes_ahmet_loader.py' file for seamless dataset retrieval from Kaggle.